-Although the influence of sampling method and/or sampling effort on the accuracy of population parameter estimates (e.g., abundance, recruitment, age classes, sex-ratio) is widely acknowledge by the scientific community, how these components influence infection metric estimates is less understood.
+Although the influence of sampling method and/or sampling effort on the accuracy of population parameter estimates (e.g., abundance, recruitment, age classes, sex-ratio) is widely acknowledge by the scientific community, how these components influence infection metric estimates is less understood and largely overlooked.
 However, wildlife sampling methods often rely on animals’ risk-driven decision, and devices that require a high level of interaction with the animal for detection or capture it (e.g., a traps versus cameras), tend to sample fewer, bolder individuals introducing a “personality bias” in the sampled population (Johnstone, McArthur, and Banks 2021).
 For example, Biro and Post (2008) noted that bold rainbow trout were caught three times as often as shy individuals in gillnets.
 Consequently, bias introduced by sampling method may result in inaccurate estimates of community metrics.
 Nusser et al. (2008) demonstrated that the survey method used to estimate the prevalence of wasting disease in deer can either over or underestimate the true infection parameter.
 A decrease in sampling effort (i.e., number of sampling attempts) can also influence detection probabilities (de Solla et al. 2005) and the estimation of demographic parameter such as species occurrence and abundance (Symons, Sprogis, and Bejder 2018).
 Consequently, sampling effort might influence infection metrics, like prevalence of infection, that rely on infection detectability and host-population abundance.

-Here, we explore sources of variation in infection prevalence estimates across sampling methods focusing on trematode parasites in littoral fish communities across 15 lakes varying in morphometric attributes and local biotic and abiotic conditions.
-We analyze infection prevalence data at the fish-community level (all fish hosts) for context-dependencies across three spatial scales (landscape-, lake- and site-scale) in order to investigate (i) the effect of increasing sampling effort on landscape prevalence estimates across different sampling methods (ii) the distribution of observed lake prevalence estimates across the landscape through different sampling methods and (iii) the importance of ecological drivers on the variation of observed site-scale prevalence estimates.
+Here, we explore environmental and sampling sources of variation in infection prevalence estimates focusing on trematode parasites in littoral fish communities across 15 lakes varying in morphometric attributes and local biotic and abiotic conditions.
+We analyze infection prevalence data at the fish-community level (all fish hosts) for context-dependencies across three spatial scales (landscape-, lake- and site-scale) in order to investigate (i) the effect of increasing sampling effort on landscape prevalence estimates across different sampling methods (ii) the distribution lake prevalence estimates across the landscape through different sampling methods and (iii) the importance of ecological drivers on the variation of site-scale prevalence estimates.
+Our results provide insights into how infection prevalence estimates behave across multiple spatial scale with special interest in context-dependencies influencing estimates such as local environment and sampling design.

-For the landscape-scale analysis, we generated random prevalence accumulation curves by resampling across all lakes.
-If infection prevalences are distributed homogeneously across the landscape, the shape of the curve should be flat (Figure 1a).
-However, if prevalences are patchy with many coldspots and few hotspots distributed in the landscape, an underestimation of prevalences should occur at low sampling effort.
-Conversely, many hotspots with few coldspots should result in overestimating prevalence at low sampling effort.
-The sampling method should also influence the number of samples needed to accurately estimate prevalence (Figure 1b).
-For lake-scale analysis, we inspected spatial distribution of observed infection prevalence in lakes.
-We expect that prevalence will vary across lakes and that frequency distribution patterns will vary among sampling methods (Figure 1c–f).
-The final step was to investigate environment-driven variations in observed site-scale infection prevalence.
-The shapes and strength of the relationships between infection metrics and drivers will help elucidate which conditions influence prevalence variations.

 MATERIAL AND METHODS

 Host-parasite system